OutFoxD/Project-Portfolio/README.md

-Hi there!
-I'm Christoph and I love to tinker around - welcome to my portfolio!
+**Hi there!
+I'm Christoph and I love to tinker around - welcome to my portfolio!**
-Here you'll find an overview of my embedded, hardware and software projects.
+Within you'll find an overview of my embedded, hardware and software projects.
 I do care deeply about everything I work on - each project includes a brief description, goals, key technologies used, and links to repositories or pictures.

 ## 🚀 Featured Project